Love On Tour: Background

 In October 2021, during the tour, Styles held a two-day Halloween event at New York City's Madison Square Garden arena, called "Harryween Fancy Dress Party", where all concertgoers dressed in costumes, with Styles himself dressed as Dorothy Gale and a Pierrot clown.
 Many of the concertgoers were photographed on the scene by Vogue.
+In August 2022, Styles announced additional European dates, to take place from 13 May to 22 July 2023.